Class G Driver Licences

 The officer will want to impress that driving in Ontario is a privilege, not a right and the ability to drive on the roadways can be revoked.

 Demerit points are accumulated, not lost.

 Points are added to the drivers licence from moving traffic violations, not that demerits are taken away.

 Demerit points are not put on the driving abstract until either the driver pays the ticket or is convicted a the court.
 Most drivers can remove or reduce the demerits by fighting their traffic tickets.

 ★★★★★ I had a speeding ticket for 31 over the limit with four demerit points and a 225 dollar fine, OTT Legal did everything for me, had the ticket dismissed and saved my demerits and insurance.
 Highly Recommend R. Nelson Toronto.

-Points are kept on a class G drivers licence for two (2) years from the date the driver received the ticket, but the demerit points only go on the driving record upon conviction or payment.
+Points are kept on drivers licence for 2 years from the date the driver received the ticket.

 Class G drivers licence holders are allowed to accumulated a total of 15 demerit points.